Kech District

-Kech District is a district in the Balochistan province of Pakistan.
+Kech District (Balochi: ضلع کیچ) is a district in the Balochistan province of Pakistan.
 This district's old name was Turbat District which was changed to its even older name Kech District in 1994–1995.

+On 24 February 2026, The Tump tehsil upgraded to district status after the bifurcation of Kech district.

 Administration

 The district of Kech is administratively subdivided into the following tehsils, each of which contains several villages: